Liangyu5wu/On-chip_ML_DRO/README.md

 To assess the resource utilization of the trained model, use the **hls4ml_ana.py** script.
 This script provides insights into the resource usage of the model, typically useful when deploying the model on hardware such as FPGAs.

+The code in h5_builder/DSB.C comes from the Calvision_DESY_SDL analysis code at https://github.com/ledovsk/Calvision_DESY_SDL/tree/main;
+The code in Synthetic_wf/generator.C is my iterated version derived from DSB.C code, which can be used to synthesize waveforms with specific Scintillation & Cherenkov components.